ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 First, I ran the raw data through a linear regressor, mostly to establish a baseline and determine the correct workflow and syntax.
 Next, I scaled and normalized the data for each user demographic.
 The results were, predicatbly, a great imrpovement.

-I evaluated both RandomForestRegressor and AdaboostRegressor learners, but the LinearRegression model perofrmend the best.
+I evaluated both RandomForestRegressor and AdaboostRegressor learners, but the LinearRegression model performed the best.

-After establishing the regression algorithm, I added offer reward, offer difficulty, and then offer channels to the dataframe.
-None of these columns had a material effect on the performance of the regressoon model, which suggests to me that the inofrmation contained in these data fields does not contribute information to the system.
+After establishing the regression algorithm, I added offer reward, offer difficulty, and then offer channels one at a time to the dataframe.
+None of these columns had a material effect on the performance of the regression model, which suggests to me that the inofrmation contained in these data fields does not contribute information to the system.

 Finally, I observed that membership year has a non-linear correlation to average transaction value.
 Users who joined in 2015 and 2016 spent noticeably more per visit than users who jioned in 2013 and 2018.
 I thought of using a non-linear statistical model, but instead one-hot encoded membership year and re-ran the regressor.
-The result was in improvement in average transaction vlaue with a trade-off in perfomance of trnasaction rate.
+The result was in improvement in average transaction value with a trade-off in perfomance of transaction rate.
 If Starbucks were interested in using these regresors, they may wish to consider encoding membership year separately for the separate y-values.

 ## Results